ChrFont/About-me/README.md

 - 🌱 I’m currently learning TypeScript and Prisma

 - ❓ Ask me about anything related to React and Nodejs

-- ⚡ Fun fact: When I'm with friends, i think I'm the funniest

 <br/>